SI.Fi

 - Your controller may be mounted near a network switch, or anywhere close to the beginning of an SDN network.

-Typically, the device is mounted on a DIN rail either near an automation system or network
+- Typically, the device is mounted on a DIN rail either near an automation system or network switch.

 - If mounting on a DIN rail, extend one of the two DIN mounting ears with a small screw driver to enable the device to snap onto the DIN rail.